developeranaz/gofile-to-cloudflare-index/README.md

 - 📱 **Mobile-Optimized** - Responsive on all devices

 ---

+## New beta features:
+- **added private/shared folder indexing and download option.** - use beta theme

 ## ⚠️ Important Notes
 - **Complete Data Isolation** - We never see your token/files